-One and a half pounds of rough cuts of our goat milk soap in miscellaneous scents from the ends of our soap logs!
+One and a half pounds of rough cuts in a variety of scents of our goat milk soap.
+These aren't pretty, but they clean well!
 Moisturizing for dry, sensitive skin, and soothes eczema and psoriasis.
 This is a great way to try a lot of different scents with a nice mixture in each bag and is the most economical way of purchasing our goat milk soaps!
-It's eco friendly and minimalist, also great for crafts and small gifts.
+It's eco-friendly and minimalist, also great for crafts and small gifts.

 Olive (Olea Europaea) Oil, Goat Milk, Coconut (Cocos Guineensis) Oil, Palm (Elaeis Guineensis) Oil, Sodium Hydroxide, Essential Oil, Fragrance Oil, Carbon, Oatmeal, Cranberry Seeds, Lavandula Angustifolia, Glycerin

 Natural soap is made by combining lye (sodium hydroxide) with fats, which are plant oils, like olive oil and coconut oil.
 Usually, the lye is dissolved in water.
 In goat milk soap, you dissolve the lye in goat milk instead.
 This gives you a superfatted bar that’s exceptional for your skin.
 Our goat milk soaps are made with goat milk from a local 4-H farm.
 For years, we owned our own goats and brought them to local fairs as part of the 4-H program.
 Now, we partner with other 4-H farms who are proud to carry on this tradition and provide us with goat milk for our goat milk soaps.